UCSC-CSE-114A/05-types/README.md

 In this part, you can assume that the type environment maps all variables to mono-types, i.e. `Mono t`.

-When you are done, and replace `Lexer.x` and `Parser.y` with a working lexer and parser from HW4, your code should pass the first 5 test cases.
 In particular, you should observe the following behavior:

 ```haskell